corsairmarks/combined_silfae_revisited/mod/README.md

-**_Important Update for Stellaris 3.6 "Orion":_** This mod is now even, even more compatible, thanks to improved trigger usage for Pop upkeep.
-This mod no longer overrides any Pop strata.
-Thanks Paradox!

 # Overview

 Have you seen the azure, chitinous portraits from Silfae's "Holosphere Rising" mod?
 Do you want to manage techno-arthropoid hives with up-to-date gameplay elements and play the Holosphere as originally designed?
 Then this mod is for you!